If you’re planning to visit Japan, a viewing of Lost in Translation is almost a pre-requisite.

 On the Subway – Brian Reitzell and Roger Joseph Manning Jr.

-‘On the Subway’ is another song featuring the work of Roger Joseph Manning Jr. that made the cut for the film Lost in Translation.
+‘On the Subway’ is another song featuring the work of Roger Joseph Manning Jr. that made the cut for the film.
 Manning Jr.’s other tune featured in the movie is ‘Shibuya.’
 ‘On the Subway’ plays as the main female character, Charlotte, exits a subway and makes her way to a shrine.

 Ikebana – Kevin Shields

-Ken Shields was the composer for the 2003 film Lost in Translation score.
 One of his instrumentals featured on the soundtrack is ‘Ikebana.’
 The Irish composer is also known for his lead singer and guitarist roles in the rock band My Bloody Valentine.
-Their song ‘Sometimes’ also made it onto the film’s soundtrack.

 Sometimes – My Bloody Valentine

-A series of scenes in Lost in Translation takes place in a nearby Tokyo town, Kyoto.
+A series of scenes take place in the nearby historical town of Kyoto.
 Several instrumentals and songs are featured during these scenes, and ‘Sometimes’ by My Bloody Valentine is heard while characters drive across bridges and down Kyoto streets.
 The tune is an unrequited love song about a guy who loves a girl, but she doesn’t love him back.

 Alone in Kyoto – Air

-As the main female character in Sophia Coppola’s film Lost in Translation takes a train by herself to visit a nearby town, ‘Alone in Kyoto’ plays.
+As the main female character in Sophia Coppola’s film takes a train by herself to visit a nearby town, ‘Alone in Kyoto’ plays.
 The song evokes a mysterious feeling and leaves the viewer relating to Charlotte, the female character, as she travels through foreign lands as a tourist.

 Related: Head over to the best songs about feeling lonely.